-- Ensuring sportsgrounds have been booked prior to use, including providing booking numbers to ACT Sport and Recreation staff if requested; - Treating our staff with courtesy and respect; - Providing two full working days notice (excluding the actual day required) when submitting a new booking, i.e. no later than midnight Wednesday for a Saturday booking; - Providing four full working day's notice in the event of changed booking requirements (amendments and cancellations), with the exception of ground closures mandated by Sport and Recreation Facilities or where clubs have not used their booking due to weather, so long as Sport and Rec are advised within two days of the booking; - Respecting the allocation and confirmation processes (detailed later in this document); - Following the instructions for appropriate sportsground use (detailed later in this document); - Contacting us if you notice damage or other issues at the sportsground that may constitute a hazard; - Ensuring invoices are paid by the due date.
+- Ensuring sportsgrounds have been booked prior to use, including providing booking numbers to ACT Sport and Recreation staff if requested; - Treating our staff with courtesy and respect; - Providing two full working days notice (excluding the actual day required) when submitting a new booking, i.e. no later than midnight Wednesday for a Saturday booking; - Providing four full working day's notice in the event of changed booking requirements (amendments and cancellations), with the exception of ground closures mandated by Sport and Recreation Facilities or where clubs have not used their booking due to weather, so long as Sport and Rec are advised within two days of the booking; - ACT Sport and Recreation may seek a statutory declaration, if a hirer seeks to cancel bookings retrospectively after the previous months invoice has been issued - Respecting the allocation and confirmation processes (detailed later in this document); - Following the instructions for appropriate sportsground use (detailed later in this document); - Contacting us if you notice damage or other issues at the sportsground that may constitute a hazard; - Ensuring invoices are paid by the due date.
+Clubs and/or individual hirers who have outstanding debt >90days and not on a payment plan will automatically have their ability to make bookings suspended until a payment plan is put in place, or the debt paid in full. - Peak Bodies are responsible for making all their competition bookings for both junior and senior competitions